Return to top

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-banh bo nuong - Vietnamese honeycomb Cake cut to show green pandan inside, served on a white plate
+Vietnamese pandan honeycomb cake cut to show green pandan inside, served on a white plate.

-This Vietnamese pandan cake has so many different names, because while the recipe originated in Vietnam, it has been adapted by people all over the world.
-You might find it being called by its traditional Vietnamese name – bánh bò nướng, or baked bánh bò, but it’s also called pandan cake, honeycomb cake, Vietnamese cow cake, Vietnamese baked rice cake, Vietnamese green coconut cake and more!
+This Vietnamese green sponge cake is so special that it goes by many names, including its traditional Vietnamese name, bánh bò nướng, or baked bánh bò, as well as pandan cake, honeycomb cake, Vietnamese cow cake, Vietnamese baked rice cake, Vietnamese green coconut cake, and many more.

-This homemade honeycomb cake takes a bit of technique to get the right texture.
+My homemade honeycomb cake does take a bit of technique to get the right texture.
 In order to create the beautiful honeycombs pattern, you’ll need to be able to beat the air bubbles into the batter to create the light fluffiness the cake requires.

 Latest Recipe Video!